TBEMSESG/showroomController/README.md

 # HTML / JS -> MagicINFO API
-This is a simple idea on how to use a Browser to controll content on other screens.
+This is a simple project to use a Browser to control content on other screens.
+A screen shows a webpage with some button.
+Clicking one of the button calls an API Endpoint to change the Channel on other screen(s)

 The content is played from the internal storage of the screen, no need to run any webserver.

-[!WARNING]
+> **WARNING**
 Be aware that in this code, the credentials are visible to everyone who has access to the browser running the page!
 Provided as is - Please audit the code before using it.

 ## Prerequisite:

     - MagicINFO Server (reachable from the screen)
+    - Samsung Devices connected to the MagicINFO Server
+    - Schedule with 2(+) channels to switch

 ## How to Start
 clone this repo to your local workspace